Social media marketing: LinkedIn

-Whatsapp
+WhatsApp

 WhatsApp was founded by Jan Koum and Brian Acton.
-Joining Facebook in 2014, WhatsApp continues to operate as a separate app with a laser focus on building a messaging service that works fast and reliably anywhere in the world.
-Started as an alternative to SMS, WhatsApp now supports sending and receiving a variety of media including text, photos, videos, documents, and location, as well as voice calls.
-WhatsApp messages and calls are secured with end-to-end encryption, meaning that no third party including WhatsApp can read or listen to them.
+Joining Facebook in 2014, WhatsApp continues to operate as a separate app with a focus on building a messaging service that works fast and reliably anywhere in the world.
+Started as an alternative to SMS, WhatsApp supports sending and receiving text messages, photos, videos, documents, location data, and voice calls.

+WhatsApp messages and calls are secured with end-to-end encryption, meaning that no third party, including WhatsApp, can read or listen to them.
 WhatsApp has a customer base of 1 billion people in over 180 countries.
-It is used to send personalised promotional messages to individual customers.
-It has plenty of advantages over SMS that includes ability to track how Message Broadcast Performs using blue tick option in WhatsApp.
-It allows sending messages to Do Not Disturb (DND) customers.
-WhatsApp is also used to send a series of bulk messages to their targeted customers using broadcast option.
-Companies started using this to a large extent because it is a cost-effective promotional option and quick to spread a message.
-As of 2019, WhatsApp still not allow businesses to place ads in their app.
+It is used to send personalized promotional messages to individual customers.
+Its blue tick option can be used to track the performance of messages.
+Messages can be sent to Do Not Disturb (DND) customers, and businesses can use the broadcast option to send bulk messages to targeted customers.
+Companies started using this to a large extent because it is a cost-effective promotional option that provides a quick way to spread messages.
+As of 2019, WhatsApp still does not allow businesses to place ads in their app.

 Yelp

 Yelp consists of a comprehensive online index of business profiles.
 Businesses are searchable by location, similar to Yellow Pages.
 The website is operational in seven different countries, including the United States and Canada.
-Business account holders are allowed to create, share, and edit business profiles.
-They may post information such as the business location, contact information, pictures, and service information.
-The website further allows individuals to write, post reviews about businesses, and rate them on a five-point scale.
-Messaging and talk features are further made available for general members of the website, serving to guide thoughts and opinions.
+Business account holders can create, share, and edit business profiles, and post information such as their business's location and contact information, along with pictures and service information.
+Individuals can write, post reviews about businesses, and rate them on a five-point scale.
+Messaging and talk features are additionally made available for general members of the website, serving to guide thoughts and opinions.